kubernetes/enhancements/keps/sig-scheduling/5278-nominated-node-name-for-expectation/README.md

 and the pods may not fit or satisfy scheduling constraints if placed differently.

-By specifing their expectation on `NominatedNodeName`, the scheduler can first check whether the pod can go to the nominated node, increasing end-to-end scheduling time.
+By specifing their expectation on `NominatedNodeName`, the scheduler can first check whether the pod can go to the nominated node, reducing end-to-end scheduling time.

 ### Retain the scheduling decision